jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 The first step to having our application understand the data coming off the network is to define command objects that we can try to extract from the stream of bytes.
 Let's add a `DBCommand` enum that lists all of our supported commands and a `process_command` method that looks at the given command and calls the corresponding method with the data.
-Replace the contents of `src/lib.rs` with the following:
+Add the following to `src/lib.rs`:

 ```rust
 extern crate bytes;